ilyakastsenevich/dot-env-file-loader-spring-boot-starter/README.md

 4. Config server sources

 This means real environment variables override `.env` entries, and `.env` values override config files.

+Since `.env` is loaded before cloud config sources, you can use `.env` to disable Spring Cloud Config repo loading entirely.
+For example, set `SPRING_CLOUD_CONFIG_ENABLED=false` in your `.env` file to skip the config server bootstrap.

 ## Usage